 Good positioning is a crucial factor when working and living with children with disabilities.
 It enhances better posture and body alignment and improves participation in daily activities and learning.

 Three SEP therapists and three fathers of children with disabilities have been trained to work with the APBT.
+SEP has hired a part-time Occupational Therapist, who is also trained in making splints, to manage the day-to-day running of the workshop.
 In time we hope to expand this workshop to be able to supply children in need with appropriate assistive devices and adapted furniture.